A wild deed, also known as a thin-air deed, is a recorded deed that isn’t in the chain of title.

 Unlike general or special warranty deeds, it doesn’t include protections for the buyer.

-Warranty deed: This legal document is used in real estate and provides the greatest protection to the purchaser of the property by guaranteeing clear title to the buyer.
+Warranty deed: This legal document is used in real estate and provides the greatest protection to the purchaser of the property by guaranteeing a clear title to the buyer.

 The seller provides assurances to the buyer if anything unexpected occurs.